Eleanoritsme/GoWhere5635/README.md

 # GoWhere

-This is a software that helps users shrink the time of making desicions about choosing the place before going out for an activity such as eating out, studying and working.
+This is a software that helps users shrink the time of making decisions about choosing the place before going out for an activity such as eating out, studying and working.

 ## Description